serdimoa/charting/Widget-Methods.md

 ####removeAllStudies()
+Removed all studies from the chart.

 ####removeAllShapes()
-These functions do the stuff arising from their names.
+Removes all shapes (drawings) from the chart.

 ####executeAction(action)
 1. `action`: string

-Executes any action from chart's context menu by its name.
+Executes any action from chart's context menu (the menu which is popped up when one right-clicks the empty space on a main pane) by its name.
+Use names as you see them in English localization.
 Examples:
 ```
 < ... >
 widget.executeAction("Insert Indicator..."); // calling this will show `Insert Study` dialog